signal-slot/qtmcp/README.md

 ## Protocol Specification

-The Model Context Protocol is defined using JSON Schema (see `spec/schema.json`).
+The Model Context Protocol is defined using JSON Schema.
 Key components include:

 - Message Types:
   - Requests (client to server and vice versa)